kaarelkaarelson/Effective-Vim/vim_commands.md

 Create a new line: under `o` or before `O`

+Go to the declaration of the method: `gd` (if interface method then goes to the interface class)
+ - return back from the declaration method `Ctrl + o`

+Go to the implementations of the method: `Ctrl + b`

 ### Highlighting text

-start highlighting text: `v` (after that you can move with `hjkl` keys) highlight current line: `ctrl + v`
+start highlighting text: `v` (after that you can move with `hjkl` keys)

+highlight current line: `ctrl + v`

 #### Copying (yanking)